StephenWattam/LWAC/doc/user/index.md

 LWAC 0.2.0 User Guide
 =====================
 Welcome to the LWAC user guide.
-The purpose of this document is to explain some of the design concepts used and provide recipes for completing common tasks.
+The purpose of this document is to explain some of the design concepts used, provide recipes for common tasks, and explain some of the technical capacities/limitations of LWAC.

 Installation and Dependencies
 -----------------------------